After 52 years of marriage, Clark County couple died of coronavirus-caused illness in separate rooms, within hours of each other

 “If someone has no known contact with a confirmed case, we’re not going to be able to pinpoint exactly where someone contracted this illness,” Armstrong said.

-In the 34 days since the Toftes were diagnosed as the second and third cases of COVID-29, the number of confirmed cases in Clark County has surged to 137.
+In the weeks since the Toftes were diagnosed as the second and third cases of COVID-19, the number of confirmed cases in Clark County has surged to 137.

 The Tofte children pored over Merle’s bank statements to see where he had been, but he hadn’t even stopped for gas.
 Just to see his wife, then back home.
 And no one at her adult-care home was sick.